 This program is timely, given that the 2010 earthquake destroyed 180,000 homes adding to the existing housing shortage, creating a backlog of nearly 300,000 units.
 USAID in close collaboration with the Government of Haiti (GOH) identified a number of fundamental constraints in Haiti’s housing delivery system.
 Against a backdrop of extreme poverty, the Haiti HOME Program helps address some of these constraints through the innovative uses of capital that have the additional benefit of addressing gaps, disruptions, weaknesses, or inefficiencies in Haiti’s delivery of either affordable homes or affordable housing financing.

-In FY 2019 Q3 (April 1 to June 30, 2019), HOME continued to incentivize local developers to create model communities for underserved low and middle-income segments as well as incentivize banks to finance affordable housing communities and grow mortgage portfolios.
+In Q4 FY 2019 (July 1 to September 30, 2019), HOME continued to incentivize local developers to create model communities for underserved low and middle-income segments as well as incentivize banks to finance affordable housing communities and grow mortgage portfolios.
 HOME partners with 3 local developers and 5 financial institutions.
-To date, HOME has leveraged USD 17.7 million of local private capital invested in exchange for USD 2.6 million incentives.
+To date, HOME has leveraged USD 18 million of local private capital invested in exchange for USD 2.8 million incentives.